laurenguido/IncrementalDerisFlowVolumeAnalyzer/paper.md

 ---
-title: 'IncrementalDebrisFlowVolumeAnalyzer: A Python tool for estimating volumes along a debris flow path'
+title: 'IncrementalDebrisFlowVolumeAnalyzer: A Python tool for estimating volumes along a debris flow path' add to test

 tags:
   - Python